shawnsavour/MyELTS-Answers-v2.0-by-ShawnSavour/README.md

 4. Input one answer to the assignment and the answers will appear in Console tab
 5. Input all the answers that Shawn gives you!
 Congratulate!
 ---
-For more information and guide, please go to my Blog
+For more information and guide, please go to my Blog ShawnSavour.xyz Thank you!